Can You Stay Secure With The Best Cyber Liability Insurance?

-Cyber liability insurance policy costs are heavily influenced by the kind of data your company has access to.
+Cyber insurance policy costs are heavily influenced by the kind of data your company has access to.
 So, the more PII you have, the higher your premium rates are going to be.

 Additionally, the number of people who have access to sensitive information also changes the cost of premiums.

-The insurance company may check the quality of your security system before offering a quote for cyber liability insurance.
+The insurance company may check the quality of your security system before offering a quote for cyber insurance.
 Storing sensitive information on a poorly secured network will obviously increase your risk for cyber threats.

 Some professions are more likely to face cyber threats than others and can therefore expect higher premium costs.
 According to CDNetworks, these industries are most vulnerable to cyberattacks:

 - Small Businesses

 - Energy Companies

 If you have made claims on cyber insurance in the past you can expect your premium rates to rise when purchasing cyber liability insurance.
 A business with past claims is considered a high-risk client.

 If your business has insurance policies such as BOP, Errors &Omissions, or even commercial general liability, then your cyber liability insurance cost may be reduced.
 Some companies even let you bundle insurance policies at a cheaper rate.

 Obviously, there are hundreds of insurance companies that can provide cyber liability insurance.
 Some of the better companies are: